0xRose/Rose-RAT/README.md

 The attacker's client UI:
 ![AttackerClient](readme/attacker_client.png)

-An exemple of using the `shell dir` command:
+An example of using the `shell dir` command:
 ![Exemple_command](readme/exemple_command.png)

 ## <a id="changelog"></a> 📚 〢 Changelog